ywamsendai/ywamsendai-docs/docs/operations/guarantors.md

 Here are some expectations we have on ministries who guarantee teams who join the legal entity:

-- take responsibility for any issues the team makes regarding legal matters
+- take responsibility for any issues arising from the new team regarding legal matters
 - train the team to correctly keep financial records and how to send records to the National Office
 - train the team on how to apply for and renew Religious Worker visas
 - keep the team accountable moving forward, both with legal responsibilities and pastorally